acodeninja/ere-be-dragons/README.md

 # 'ere be dragons

-'ere be dragons, a collection of badly written vulnerable codebases.
+"'ere be dragons" is a collection of badly written vulnerable codebases.
+These applications are used to test the [continuous-security](https://github.com/acodeninja/continuous-security) project.

 ### It should go without saying, but, *never* use these applications in any environment, ever, at all!